nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

+# How to organize your JavaScript

 ## Javascript Organization

-#### Problem 1: 'Spaghetti Code'

 As you add more lines and functionality to your JS code, it can start to get a little unruly.

+#### Terminology Reminder

+Variables are referred to as **properties** when stored inside an object.

+Functions are referred to as **methods** when stored inside an object.

+### Problem 1: 'Spaghetti Code'

 You might have trouble tracking down which lines do what, or end up having a hard time changing or adding new features.
 If you ever find yourself in an unorganized tangle, you've probably stumbled upon (or written!) what we call spaghetti code.
 Don't panic!
 A little code organization can help you steer clear of these issues.

-#### Problem 2: Conflicting Code
+### Problem 2: Conflicting Code

 Another reason to organize your code is to avoid conflicts with other plugins or libraries that you're running on your website.
 Say you create a variable to hold your twitter handle for your contact page, but you're also embedding a twitter widget on your website.
 You might end up with something like this: